Bilal-A-G/Project-Remina/README.md

 # Project-Remina
-A short text-based game made with Unity and W_I_Zr_Ds for GDW
+A short text-based game made with Unity for GDW